 There are no traffic signs in Ridgeland that say: Stop for Steaks.
-But it would still be a crime if you visited the city without digging in to sample and savor one of its most famous and well-loved products.
-Ridgeland has earned the title of the “Steak Capital of Mississippi” for good reason.
+But it would still be a crime if you visited the city without digging in to sample and savor one of its most famous and well-loved delicacies.
+Ridgeland has earned the title of the “Steakhouse Capital of Mississippi” for good reason.
 The city has not only the most steakhouses of any city in the state, but also the best, as the raves of national food critics testify.
 CNN, Business Insider and Men’s Journal have all branded Ridgeland steaks the best in the state, and even the nation.

 Ready to map out your own mouthwatering visit and “steak” your claim?
 Consider these superb choices:

-If generous serving sizes are your must-have, then Kathryn’s Steakhouse and Seafood Restaurant (6800 Old Canton Road, #108) is definitely a contender, since large portions and live music are a trademark.
+If generous serving sizes are your must-have, then Kathryn’s Steakhouse and Seafood Restaurant (6800 Old Canton Road, #108) is definitely a contender, since large portions and live music are their trademark.
 And while many will tell you that it’s impossible to top Kathryn’s unadorned filet medallions, in fact you may want to pair those juicy filets with savory toppings like crabmeat and hollandaise, or black peppercorn and bleu cheese, or sautéed mushrooms and feta cheese.

 Critics at national organizations like MSN and Business Insider have also heaped high praise on the steaks at the high-style Ely’s Restaurant and Bar (115 West Jackson Street).
 Ely’s offers a bountiful menu of steak classics that include appetizing variations like the center-cut Filet Louisiane served with Creole barbeque butter and shrimp.
 And when available, the Dry-Aged New York Strip (aged up to 45 days) packs a phenomenal flavor impact.
 Dig in and drink in Ely’s luxe atmosphere; the establishment’s sleek modern interior features brushed steel tables and accents that make a meal at Ely’s a truly tasteful event.